-- (a) This Award shall entitle the Grantee to receive a number of Shares equal to the Settlement Number (as defined below), less (solely in the case of an employee of the Company or any Affiliate) a number of Shares having an aggregate Fair Market Value equal to the withholding and employment taxes associated with the settlement of the Earned PRSUs and related dividend equivalent rights.
-The "Settlement Number" is equal to the sum of (i) the number of Shares that are equal to the product of the number of Target PRSUs multiplied by the Performance Modifier (the "Earned PRSUs") plus (ii) the number of Shares that results from the quotient of (a) the product of any dividend equivalent rights payable pursuant to Section 4 above multiplied by the Performance Modifier, divided by (b) the Fair Market Value as of the Settlement Date.
-As used in this Award Agreement, "Performance Modifier" means that certain percentage range established by the Board prior to the Date of Grant, to be based on performance metrics approved by the Board and applicable to the calendar year in which the Date of Grant occurs, the achievement of which is confirmed by the Board in the calendar year following the Date of Grant; provided, however, that if a Change in Control occurs prior to the confirmation by the Board of the achievement of the Performance Modifier, the Performance Modifier shall be 100%.
-Any of the Target PRSUs that are not determined to be Earned PRSUs will be automatically forfeited, terminated and cancelled effective as of the Settlement Date without payment of any consideration by the Company, and the Grantee will have no further rights with respect to such unearned Target PSUs under this Agreement. - (b) The settlement described in this Section 5 shall occur on the Settlement Date.
-For purposes of this Award Agreement, the "Settlement Date" means January 2, 2026; provided, however, that if a "Qualified Change in Control" (as defined below) occurs prior to such date, settlement of the Earned PRSUs plus any accumulated dividend equivalent rights payable pursuant to Section 4 and calculated as a number of shares pursuant to Section 5, shall occur at the time(s) and in the same form of consideration as the consideration delivered to the Company's stockholders in connection with such transaction, to the extent permitted by Code
+(a) This Award shall entitle the Grantee to receive a number of Shares equal to the Settlement Number (as defined below), less (solely in the case of an employee of the Company or any Affiliate) a number of Shares having an aggregate Fair Market Value equal to the withholding and employment taxes associated with the settlement of the Earned PRSUs and related dividend equivalent rights.
+The "Settlement Number" is equal to the sum of (i) the number of Shares that are equal to the product of the number of Target PRSUs multiplied by the "Performance Modifier" determined in accordance with Annex A (the "Earned PRSUs"), plus (ii) the number of Shares that results from the quotient of (A) the product of any dividend equivalent rights payable pursuant to Section 4 above multiplied by the Performance Modifier, divided by (B) the Fair Market Value as of the Settlement Date, in each case, rounded down to the nearest whole Share.
+Any of the PRSUs that are not determined to be Earned PRSUs will be automatically forfeited, terminated and cancelled effective as of the Settlement Date without payment of any consideration by the Company, and the Grantee will have no further rights with respect to such unearned PRSUs under this Award Agreement.

-Section 409A.
+The settlement described in this Section 5 shall occur on the Settlement Date.
+For purposes of this Award (b) Agreement, the "Settlement Date" means (i) as soon as practicable following the date that the Committee determines the level of achievement of the Performance Modifier and establishes the number of Earned PRSUs, which will occur after finalization of the Company's audited financial statements for the final fiscal year of the Performance Period and in any event during the year in which the Vesting Date occurs, or (ii) if a Change in Control occurs prior to the Committee's determination of the Performance Modifier, at the time(s) and in the same form of consideration as the consideration delivered to the Company's stockholders in connection with such transaction (unless the amounts payable under this Award Agreement are deemed to be "nonqualified deferred compensation" under Code Section 409A, in which case the Settlement Date shall be as soon as practicable during the year following completion of the Performance Period); provided, however, that if a "Qualified Change in Control" (as defined below) occurs prior to the Committee's determination of the Performance Modifier, settlement of the Earned PRSUs plus any accumulated dividend equivalent rights payable pursuant to Section 4 and calculated as a number of shares pursuant to Section 5, shall occur at the time(s) and in the same form of consideration as the consideration delivered to the Company's stockholders in connection with such transaction, to the extent permitted by Code Section 409A.
 For purposes of the foregoing, a "Qualified Change in Control" is a Change in Control that also constitutes a change of ownership or effective control of, or in the ownership of a substantial portion of the assets of, the Company for purposes of Code Section 409A.